PaulWaldo/deduper/memory-bank/activeContext.md

 ### File Structure
 - Keeping a flat file structure for now
-- Separating functionality into different files
+- Separated functionality into different files:
-- May refactor into packages later if complexity grows
+  - scanner.go: Directory traversal and duplicate identification
+  - matcher.go: File content comparison
+  - handler.go: File movement and archiving
+  - logger.go: User feedback and logging
+  - main.go: CLI and workflow orchestration

 ### Duplicate Identification
-- Focus on files with naming patterns like "song.txt", "song 1.txt", "song 2.txt"
+- Implemented regex-based pattern matching for identifying potential duplicates
-- Using exact content matching to confirm duplicates
+- Using exact content comparison to confirm duplicates
-- Considering hash-based comparison for efficiency
+- Handling edge cases like files with duplicate naming patterns but different content

 ### Error Handling
-- Need to decide on error handling strategy
-- Considering whether to fail fast or continue on errors
+- Using descriptive error messages with fmt.Errorf and %w for wrapping errors
-- Must provide clear error messages for troubleshooting
+- Providing context in error messages for troubleshooting
+- Failing fast on critical errors, but logging non-critical issues

 ## Important Patterns and Preferences

 ### Testing Patterns
-- Write tests first or alongside implementation
-- Use table-driven tests for comprehensive coverage
+- Used table-driven tests for comprehensive coverage
-- Test both happy paths and error scenarios
+- Tested both happy paths and error scenarios
+- Used in-memory filesystem for file operation tests
-- Ensure tests are isolated and don't depend on each other
+- Created isolated tests that don't depend on each other
-- Use meaningful test names that describe the behavior being tested

 ### Code Organization
 - Clear separation of concerns between files